notflan/termsync/README.md

 # Terminal Synchroniser

-Termsync is a **.NET Core** library for synchronising terminal io in an asynchronous contex.
+Termsync is a **.NET Core** library for synchronising terminal IO in an asynchronous contex.
 It guarantees user keystrokes into the console are never split up by `WriteLines()`s happening on other threads.
 Also exposed is a global `Channel<string>` object for reading user input lines asynchronously.